-Our model for wellbeing at RCHK is the “heart of RCHK”, which includes what we value for our community on the left, and how we work to develop wellbeing in ourselves on the right.
+Our model for Wellbeing at RCHK is the “heart of RCHK”.
+It includes our value for our community on the left, and our work to develop Wellbeing in ourselves on the right.

 When asked what they want their children to be when they grow up, a large number of parents will reply that they want their children to be happy.
 We want the same thing.
 Happiness is an important part of life, with its ups and downs; recognising it and valuing it in ourselves and in others is part of living a good life.